aliyun/terraform-provider-alicloud/website/docs/r/ess_scaling_configuration.html.markdown

 ## Module Support

-You can use to the existing [autoscaling module](https://registry.terraform.io/modules/terraform-alicloud-modules/autoscaling/alicloud) to create a configuration, scaling group and lifecycle hook directly.
+You can use to the existing [autoscaling module](https://registry.terraform.io/modules/terraform-alicloud-modules/autoscaling/alicloud) to create a configuration, scaling group and lifecycle hook one-click.

 ## Argument Reference